How to Select a Headstone in 2023

 Here are the popular materials of the headstone:

 - Granite is the most flexible and adaptable stone.
 It is available in different colors and finishes and is proven to last.
-Due to its wide availability, granite becomes increasingly affordable and is now one of the cheapest options.
+Due to its wide availability, granite has become increasingly affordable and is now one of the cheapest options.

 - Marble is a bright material that contains unique blue and grey veins.
 It is often selected for aesthetic reasons because it is beautiful and smooth material.
 However, it is not permitted on all burial grounds because it weathers easily; it lacks strength and longevity.

 - Limestone remains a popular option.
 It is a traditional stone that weathers drastically over time.
 Limestone is not as durable as marble or granite.
 The soft material makes it vulnerable to environmental decay.

 - Bronze is an incredibly durable material that naturally darkens over time and requires little maintenance.
 It is one of the most expensive options.

 - Stainless steel – this is a newer type of headstone.
 Stainless is a sturdy material that is less susceptible to weathering than most stone materials.

 Each material has its advantages and disadvantages, and you have to think carefully about what material is best suited to your situation.